jchirayil/aobaSpace/README.md

 ## Setup Instructions

 1.  **Clone the Repository (or create the structure manually):**
     If you're starting from scratch, create the `aobaspace` root folder and the `aobaspace-web`, `aobaspace-api`, and `.vscode` subfolders.
-Then, create the files as specified in the previous output.
+Then, create the files as specified in the project structure.

 2.  **Navigate to the root directory:**
     ```bash